himanshu112233/C-DSA/README.md

 # C-DSA
-This is my first github repository.
+This is my first git repository.